A fine adventure.

 None.
 Bring Plenty.

-Can be approached from the East Rim/Stave Spring Trailhead or Weeping Rock.
+Hidden can be approached from the East Rim/Stave Spring Trailhead or Weeping Rock.
 The East Rim route is easier, but requires a car spot or shuttle service.

 FLASH FLOOD RISK